hasherezade/ViDi/README.md

 + capstone (eventually: udis86)
 + cmake http://www.cmake.org/<br/>

-To build it on Linux you can use a script - it automatically downloads this repository and all the dependencies:<br/>
+To build it on Linux you can use the given script - it automatically downloads this repository and all the dependencies:<br/>
 https://github.com/hasherezade/ViDi/blob/master/vidi_autobuild.sh